PycraftDeveloper/Pycraft-rough/README.md

 ### Controller

-* Use the HAT keys (or the 4 buttons typically on the left of the controller in a '+' shape) to navigate between menu options
-* Use the JOYSTICKs for camera panning and in game movement
+* Use the JOYSTICKs for camera panning and in game movement in game, or for mouse control in the 2D engine
 * Use the 'Options' button to enter your inventory
 * Use the 'Share' buttons to enter the map
 * Use the Y or TRIANGLE button to jump in game or exit a GUI (not in game)